WalterSmuts/easyfft/README.md

 time.
 You can opt out of these panic-able operations by removing the `fallible` feature flag, which is enabled by default.

-#### Footnotes
-[^panic]: While this could be true in theory, in practice it most probably is not.
-There could be bugs in this crate or it's dependencies that may cause a panic, but in theory all the runtime panics have been moved to compile time errors.

 [FFT]: https://en.wikipedia.org/wiki/Fast_Fourier_transform
 [rustfft]: https://docs.rs/rustfft/latest/rustfft/
 [realfft]: https://docs.rs/realfft/latest/realfft/